frolovconst/TC_w_ML/README.md

 8. Run the 'convert_srs_to_csv' function and then the 'smooth_srs' function from WHITE_raw_data_ordering.ipynb as shown in "Series conversion and smoothing" section.
 9. Place the relevant downloaded d07_text_meta_yyyy_mm_dd.txt file into 'stations/raw' folder.
 10. Run the 'resave_stations' function from WHITE_raw_data_ordering.ipynb as shown in "Stations conversion to csv and filtering" section.
-11. Remove 'raw' folders from the 'inc', 'series', and 'stations' folders.
+11. Remove the 'raw' folders from the 'inc', 'series', and 'stations' folders.